Zelenskiy says Russia has gathered 50,000 troops for offensive on northern Ukraine

 “Their largest, strongest forces are currently on the Kursk front,” Mr Zelenskiy told reporters on Tuesday.
 “To push our troops out of the Kursk region and to prepare offensive actions against the Sumy region.”

-Trump accuses Putin of ‘playing with fire’ on Ukraine as local governor says Russia has seized four villages

-‘Happy Memorial Day to all, including the scum’: Trump’s mood sours over international events

-Putin has said he wants a “buffer zone” along Russia’s border with Ukraine.
-Zelenskiy said he believed Russia wanted a buffer zone of about 10 kilometres (6 miles).
+Russian president Vladimir Putin has said he wants a “buffer zone” along Russia’s border with Ukraine.
+Mr Zelenskiy said he believed Russia wanted a buffer zone of about 10 kilometres.

 Russia has captured at least four border villages in the region recently, and has been creeping slowly forwards over the past several weeks on parts of the frontline in eastern Ukraine near the city of Kostyantynivka.

-However, Zelenskiy said that the Russians had been pushed back in that area by 4 km (2.5 miles) over two days.
+However, Zelenskiy said that the Russians had been pushed back in that area by 4km over two days.

 Reuters previously reported that Moscow does not see the Vatican as a serious venue for talks.

-Zelenskiy said that he will attend the next G7 summit after being invited by Canadian Prime Minister Mark Carney, whose country currently holds the bloc’s rotating presidency.
+Mr Zelenskiy said that he will attend the next G7 summit after being invited by Canadian prime minister Mark Carney, whose country holds the bloc’s rotating presidency.
 He added that he will likely take part in the next EU summit.

-Speaking about Ukraine’s domestic arms production, Zelenskiy said he wanted $30 billion for Ukraine to fully fund the available capacity of the rapidly expanding sector.
-(Reporting by Max Hunder; Editing by Raju Gopalakrishnan)
+Speaking about Ukraine’s domestic arms production, Mr Zelenskiy said he wanted $30 billion for Ukraine to fully fund the available capacity of the rapidly expanding sector.

+Russian air defences destroyed or intercepted well over 100 Ukrainian drones over various Russian regions, including a swarm of drones heading for Moscow, officials said early on Wednesday.

+The incidents were similar to waves of Ukrainian drone attacks targeting Moscow and other cities last week.

 (c) Copyright Thomson Reuters 2025